gvwilson/thirdbit/src/fiction/iffy/index.md

 After a couple of unsuccessful attempts to oust them, Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay a few rand a month set up a stall.
-The result reminded Iffy of the picture of an anthill in her nature book.
+The result reminded Iffy of the picture in her nature book of an anthill.

-Aunt Naggie tapped her money on the reader at the entrance to pay her admission and then squared her shoulders.
+Aunt Naggie squared her shoulders and tapped her money on the reader at the entrance to pay her admission.
 Noticing Iffy's yearning look back toward the docks, she nudged her foster daughter with her elbow.
 "Why'n't you go off an' see what you can find?